bitaxura/Instagram-Chat-Analyser/README.md

 * Extract the ZIP file you receive.
 * Look for the folder named something like `messages/inbox`.
-* That’s the folder you’ll point to in this project as either your `main_folder`.
+* That's the folder you'll point to in this project as either your `main_folder`.
 * If you want to do 1 dm only navigate into `message/inbox` and put the folder path you want as your `single_folder`

 ---